0xste/0xste.github.io/_posts/2024-10-18-observability-primer-pt2-prometheus-sdk.md

 ## A practical Example

-Go is my main language of choice these days, [here](https://github.com/flashbots/mev-boost/pull/686) we can find a simple go http server implementation in a core Ethereum OSS project.
+Go is my main language of choice these days, [this PR](https://github.com/flashbots/mev-boost/pull/686) outlines an approach for instrumenting a core component for many blockchain node operators use when running validators.
+The MR instruments with a purposely minimal go http server implementation, and lays the groundwork for additional metric exploration, which we'll dig into more detail through this series.

-We'll look to break this down further:

 ### Registry Construction